Sweet pinxter azalea

 Sweet pinxter azalea is often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery on your area.

-For more information on other Rhododendron species, see:
+For more information on other Rhododendron species, see these resources: